jhipster/generator-jhipster/DEVELOPMENT.md

 ### Development Containers

-Container is built using java, node and npm recommended by `generator-jhipster`.
+A container is built using Java, Node, and npm as recommended by `generator-jhipster`.
 Once up, you should have the stack maintainers recommends.

 ### Execution shortcuts